 Memorable Manitobans: Horace Belanger (1836-1892)

-Born at Rivière-Ouelle, Quebec on 11 June 1836, son of Édouard Bélanger and Marie-Sophie Casgrain, he was described as a “great burly man with jet black curly hair, full beard and must have weighed over 300 pounds.”
+Born at Rivière-Ouelle, Quebec on 11 June 1836, son of Édouard Bélanger (?-1853) and Marie-Sophie Casgrain (?-1887), he was described as a “great burly man with jet black curly hair, full beard and must have weighed over 300 pounds.”
 Entering the service of the Hudson’s Bay Company in 1853, he held a variety of posts, at Sault Ste.
 Marie, Michipicoten, Fort Albany, Fort Alexander, Cumberland House, and Fort A-La-Corne.
-On 27 August 1861, he married Rosalie Marion at St. Boniface.
-They had 11 children.
+On 27 August 1861, he married Rosalie Marion (?-1887) at St. Boniface and they had 11 children.
 In 1885 he was appointed Chief Factor of the Cumberland and Saskatchewan Districts and, four years later, Chief Factor at Norway House.
 He was a corresponding member of the Manitoba Historical Society during this time, donating several items to its collections.
-He drowned in the Nelson River near there on 1 October 1892.
+He drowned at Sea Falls in the Nelson River, when his canoe capsized, on 1 October 1892.

 HBC Biographical Sheets, Hudson’s Bay Company Archives.

 Back to top of page